 The third annual Busse Woods Night Ride will take place on Saturday September 9, 2017.
 Each year this event gets bigger and better, so come see for yourself what all the hype is about.
 Mark your calendars now and details will follow soon.

-Please join Friends of the Forest Preserves for our first ever Beer in the Woods event, a fundraiser on Saturday September 30 from 1-5 pm, featuring the best local and craft breweries!
-Come sip beer in LaBagh Woods, a haven for nature enthusiasts, right here in the heart of Chicago.
-All proceeds will be used for […]
+1pm – 5pm Please join Friends of the Forest Preserves for our first ever Beer in the Woods event, a fundraiser featuring craft beer and cider.
+Come sip beer in LaBagh Woods, a haven for nature enthusiasts, on the North side of Chicago.
+All proceeds will be used for Friends’ advocacy, Conservation Corps, and community […]

 This annual tradition in the woods will include a GIANT bonfire and a bagpiper!
 Please bring snacks to share.
 Festivities start at 2pm at Somme Woods East and is completely FREE!
 See map.
 Contact Josh Coles at firstname.lastname@example.org for more information.